syncfusion-content/windowsforms-docs/WindowsForms/Pivot-Chart/FAQ/How-to-enable-drill-down-in-PivotChart.md

 ---
 layout: post
-title: How to enable drill down in PivotChart | Windows Forms | Syncfusion
+title: How to enable drill down in PivotChart | Windows Forms | Syncfusion®
 description: How to enable drill down in PivotChart
 platform: windowsforms
 control: PivotChart